YukinoHayakawa/UsagiModules/Scripting/Quirrel/doc/quirrel_gemini_prompt.md

 *   **Indentation:** Use 2 spaces for indentation.
 *   **Braces:** Use "Egyptian braces" style (opening brace on the same line).
 *   **Comments:** Use `//` for single-line comments and `/* ... */` for multi-line comments.
-*   **Error Handling:** Use `try-catch` blocks to handle exceptions gracefully.
-Use `assert` to check for conditions that should always be true.
+*   **Error Handling:** Use `try-catch` blocks for recoverable errors.
+Use `assert` for fatal logic errors.
 *   **Idiomatic Quirrel:** Study the provided test files and existing scripts in the project to understand and mimic the established coding style and patterns.

-By following these guidelines, you will produce high-quality, idiomatic Quirrel code that is safe, efficient, and easy to maintain.
+By following these guidelines, you will produce high-quality, idiomatic Quirrel code that is safe, efficient, and correctly interfaces with the C++ engine.